-Biden’s Israel trip reveals ‘performative’ approach to Gaza war: analysts
+Biden’s Israel trip displays ‘performative’ approach to Gaza war: analysts

 “Considering statements made by Israeli political leaders and their allies, accompanied by military action in Gaza and escalation of arrests and killing in the West Bank, there is also a risk of genocide against the Palestine people.”

 But Biden has sought to distance the current war from the broader Israeli-Palestinian conflict, avoiding public remarks on the history of violence and displacement Palestinians have faced.
-Rights groups like Amnesty International have accused Israel of imposing apartheid on Palestinians.
+Rights groups like Amnesty International have previously accused Israel of imposing apartheid on Palestinians.

 And while in Israel, Biden pledged to push forward with efforts to establish ties between Israel and Arab states independently of the Palestinian file.